norvigaward/2012-naward09/README.md

 Or so it may seem...
 It might just turn out to work and even be correct!

 ##TODO's
-* Think of what to do with non-existing char combo's
 * Run on big data set
 * Generate some fancy graphs?